poojachaudhuri/CAA-fact-checks/README.md

 ### Combining and plotting

 The data was then combined to a single dataframe to analyze the number of stories related to CAA protests published by each organization.
-The absolute numbers and the normalized data was plotted on ggplot2.
+Absolute numbers and the normalized data were both plotted on ggplot2.

+The analysis showed that most Facebook fact-checking partners had scanty coverage of disinformation related to the protests.

+### Limitations

+The analysis is only a part of a larger story about nature of fact-checks during CAA protests.
+It does not give details about whether the most viral or dangerous disinformation was fact-checked by an organization.
+The number of stories only depicts a part of the picture.